matevzl533/Noccaea_praecox_transcriptome/README.md

 ### Quantify read support for the assembly

-To evaluate read support for the assembly is a three step process.
-First, you build a bowtie2 index for your assembly.
-Next, you map your reads and calculate alignment statistics.
-The align_stats.txt file will provide info on the percentage of read pairs that mapped concordantly, as well as an overall alignment rate.
+To evaluate read support for the assembly we build a bowtie2 index for the assembly, mapped the reads and calculated the alignment statistics.
+The align_stats.txt file provides info on the percentage of read pairs that mapped concordantly, as well as an overall alignment rate.

 ### Quantifying completeness

 To assess completeness, we use BUSCO.

+## Annotations

+The assembled transcriptome was annotated using the TransDecoder (Trinity) and Trinotate as described in the wikis of both tools.